Veritius/bevy_stardust/README.md

 }
 ```

-You also need a transport layer to send your messages.
+Note that your messages will **not be sent** without a transport plugin.